 using System;

-// Abstract class representing the abstraction of a car
+// Abstract class representing a car

 public abstract class Car